appium/java-client/README.md

 This is the Java language bindings for writing Appium Tests that conform to [WebDriver Protocol](https://w3c.github.io/webdriver/)

+## v9 to v10 Migration

+Follow the [v9 to v10 Migration Guide](./docs/v9-to-v10-migration-guide.md) to streamline the migration process.

 ## v8 to v9 Migration

 Since v9 the client only supports Java 11 and above.